Last updated on June 2, 2026

 Arena Powered Cube Worth It?

 I can’t stress enough that Arena Powered Cube sits in a tricky spot when it comes to value.
-The entry fee is the same as a normal draft—10,000 gold or 1,500 gems—but unlike other events, it’s a phantom draft, so you don’t keep the cards you pick.
+The entry fee is the same as a Premier draft—10,000 gold or 1,500 gems—but unlike other events, it’s a phantom draft, so you don’t keep the cards you pick.
 On top of that, the Historic boosters you get as rewards can feel pretty hit-or-miss, since they pull from random older sets that might not match what you’re chasing for Constructed.
 If your main goal is efficient collection building, this is not the best event to invest in.

 If you like high-powered Draft games and want to play with ultra-iconic cards, the Powered Cube absolutely delivers.
 You get to draft bizarre, game-ending plays full of legendary cards like Black Lotus or Ancestral Recall.
 That alone makes it fun if your goal is pure spectacle.